 Study items to be considered include, but are not limited to:

-– What maintenance or enhancements to existing Recommendations on end-to-end multicast need to be developed in response to new market requirements?
+– What maintenance or enhancements to existing Recommendations need to be developed in response to new market requirements?

-– What Recommendations need to be developed to provide protocols for content discovery, distribution and delivery to support requirements and functional architectures of legacy and FNs?
+– What Recommendations need to be developed to provide protocols for content discovery, distribution and delivery to support requirements and functional architectures of legacy and FNs, IMT-2020 network and beyond?

-– What Recommendations need to be developed to provide protocols for content discovery, distribution and delivery based on ICN technology which are taken into account in 5G/IMT-2020 network environments?
+– What Recommendations need to be developed to provide protocols for content discovery, distribution and delivery based on ICN technology which are taken into account in FNs, IMT-2020 network and beyond?

+[..

+– What Recommendations need to be developed to provide protocols for end-to-end communications including new transport layer protocol?

+…]

-– What Recommendations need to be developed to provide protocols to support managed peer-to-peer communications?
+– What protocols and mechanisms need to be developed to support managed and hybrid peer-to-peer communications?

-– What Recommendations need to be developed to provide protocols to support emerging multi-party, multimedia end-to-end communications services and applications in FNs and 5G/IMT-2020 network environments?
+– What protocols and mechanisms need to be defined for the key technologies to realize application defined and network aware?

+– What interfaces and parameters need to be defined to the upper and low layer, respectively?

 Tasks